Skip to main content

 Understanding Courier Prohibited Items in South Africa

-Every courier company in South Africa — from UrgentGo to the major national networks — operates under a set of prohibited and restricted items policies.
+Every courier company in South Africa operates under a set of prohibited and restricted items policies.
 These rules exist for three reasons: safety (dangerous goods can injure drivers and damage other parcels), legal compliance (South African law prohibits the transport of certain substances), and liability (couriers cannot insure items they cannot safely handle).
+This guide covers what is completely prohibited, what is restricted with conditions, and what is freely accepted on the UrgentGo network.

 Dangerous Goods Regulations in South Africa